Glossary

 Precautionary statement

-Precautionary statements provide information on how to protect human health and the environment.
+Precautionary statements provide information on how to protect health and the environment.
+Can be found in section 2 of the safety data sheet, for example.

 Safety sheet